New Heuristics for the Operation of an Ambulance Fleet under Uncertainty

-{\textbf{Step 1.}} As in GHP1. {\textbf{Step 2.}} We compute the travel time travelTimes$(k,j)$, for ambulance $j$ to arrive at the scene of the call with index queue$(k)$ if this ambulance is scheduled at time currentTime for this call.
+The steps of GHP2 are described below.
+In these computations, one of our three reassignement heuristics for the choice of a station (described in Section \ref{sec:newbase}) is assumed to be used.\\ \textbf{Step 0.} We compute the next event which is "a call arrives" or "an ambulance finishes service".\\ \textbf{Step 1.} If the event is "an ambulance finishes service" and the queue is empty, call the reassignment heuristic and go to Step 4; otherwise go to Step 2.
+If the event is "a call arrives" then add the index of the call to the queue of calls and increment by one the size $\mbox{queueSize}$ of the queue of calls: $\mbox{queueSize} \leftarrow \mbox{queueSize} + 1$.
+Go to Step 2. \\ \textbf{Step 2.} Given the current status of all ambulances, the allocation cost~\eqref{costalloc0} for every emergency~$i$ in queue and every possible ambulance~$j$ that can be assigned to emergency~$i$ is computed, as for the BM heuristic.
+For each emergency~$i$ in queue, let $\mbox{minAlloc}(i)$ denote the least allocation cost over all ambulances for emergency~$i$, and let $\mathcal{S}(i)$ denote the set of ambulances with the least allocation cost for emergency~$i$.
+Sort the emergencies~$i$ in the queue in decreasing order of $\mbox{minAlloc}(i)$. \\ \ignore{ We compute the travel time travelTimes$(k,j)$, for ambulance $j$ to arrive at the scene of the call with index queue$(k)$ if this ambulance is scheduled at time currentTime for this call.
 This is done as in the BM heuristic and using the same state variables, decision variables, and parameters.
 We then compute using function \eqref{costalloc}, for $k$th call with index queue$(k)$, the minimal allocation cost minAlloc$(k)$.